 In children it is required to have them undergo general anesthesia for bronchoscopy.
 The bronchoscope is placed through their nose and then advanced slowly down the back of the throat, through the vocal cords and into the airways.
 Your pulmonologist will be able to see the inside of the airways as the bronchoscope moves down.
 The length of the bronchoscopy varies depending on what needs to be done, but usually it can last from 15 minutes to an hour.

 Our offices are located in the Texas Health Presbyterian Hospital Plano, Medical Office Building 1 (MOB 1).
-If your child is need of a specialist in pediatric pulmonology, please contact us at 972-981-3251 or submit an online appointment request.
+If your child is need of a specialist in pediatric pulmonology, please contact us or submit an online appointment request.